sophiecchen/personal-website/work/tryhackme-walkthroughs/guided/introductory-networking.md

 ## Task 8: Dig

-The Domain Name System (DNS) protcol translates between IP addresses, which identify computers on the Internet using strings of numbers like 10.10.10.10, and domain names, which identify computers on the Internet using strings of letters like tryhackme.com.
+The Domain Name System (DNS) protocol translates between IP addresses, which identify computers on the Internet using strings of numbers like 10.10.10.10, and domain names, which identify computers on the Internet using strings of letters like tryhackme.com.

 Here is the process for translating a domain name to an IP address.
 If the computer finds an IP address and domain match, then the translation process is complete.
 1. When a domain is requested, the computer first checks its hosts file to see if an IP address has been explicitly mapped to a domain.